ClemensPohl/sv-authoring-toolz/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Contributing

+We welcome contributions!
+Please feel free to submit a Pull Request.

+## Authors

+- Clemens
+- Manuel
+- Lucas
+- Tobias

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.